trinodb/trino/docs/src/main/sphinx/connector/hudi.rst

 * Network access from the Trino coordinator and workers to the Hudi storage.
 * Access to the Hive metastore service (HMS).
 * Network access from the Trino coordinator to the HMS.
+* Data files stored in the Parquet file format.
+These can be configured using :ref:`file format configuration properties <hive-parquet-configuration>` per catalog.

 General configuration
 ---------------------